Information on development

 The Region is not entering into any new servicing agreements, which are a standard condition of draft plan approval that is required to be satisfied prior to registration.
 Further, staff of the Region will be considering whether to sign Form 1s where there may be additional demand on the Mannheim Service Area water system on a case-by-case basis.

-Regional staff anticipate that there will be a further evolution on the approach as more is known about the timing of infrastructure, new water supply and the development of risk-based interim approach.
+Regional staff anticipate that there will be a further evolution on the approach as more is known about the timing of infrastructure, new water supply and the risk-based interim approach.

 At the February 10, 2026 Sustainability, Infrastructure, and Development Committee staff reported on the types of developments and applications subject to Regional advisory comments.